Obstetrics and Gynecology

 - Start asking for letters of recommendation.
 You will need 3 + an OBGYN chair letter.

-- You will have a meeting with Dr. Harman during the summer so he can meet you before writing your letter.
+- You will have a meeting with Dr. Harman (OB/BYN chair) during the summer so he can meet you before writing your letter.
 You should also treat this as a mock interview, as he will ask you some interview-type questions and it is a good time to practice some answers/etiquette.
+Dress in interview attire and be prepared!

-- One letter should come from your 4th year OBGYN sub-I. The rest do not all have to be from OBGYN: the best one is the individual who can write you the most personal letter.
+- One letter should come from your 4th year OBGYN sub-I or an OB/GYN mentor that you have worked with.
+The rest do not all have to be from OBGYN: the best one is the individual who can write you the most personal letter.
+On the interview trail, programs really stress having STRONG letters that can speak to who you are.
+Letter writers will say if they only worked with you for a week, so choose accordingly!
 A letter from your surgery rotation may be a good idea since OBGYN is a surgical subspeciality.

-- You can ask for more than 3 letters and then pick and choose which ones to send to specific programs (but don't ask a million people).
+- Your other 3 letters can come from various rotations that you excelled on, and these can be from third year rotations.
+You can ask for more than 3 letters and then pick and choose which ones to send to specific programs (but don't ask a million people).
+This isn't really necessary unless you have extenuating circumstances.

 - Start working on personal statement: Why do you want to be an OBGYN?
 Do not use “I like OBGYN because it is a mix of surgery and primary care”, that’s why most people go into OBGYN.
 Elaborate on a different reason why you choose OBGYN.
 Beth Singer, Residency Coordinator, is a great resource for editing personal statements.
 This is also a common question while interviewing, so be prepared.